Dental health and oral hygiene

 There are dozens of flosses on the market, waxed, unwaxed,

-etc. According to a recent study from Ohio
+etc. According to a recent study from Ohio State University-Columbus,

-The primary issue is comfort and ease of use for the flosser.
+issue is comfort and ease of use for the flosser.

 In my opinion, a flat, waxed floss is preferred because it

 is less likely that the gum tissue will be cut.
 For my patients

 or woven flosses.
 You can get a floss recommendation from your

 own hygienist, and once youâ€™ve tried a few different types,

 Iâ€™m sure youâ€™ll find a favorite.